 Running a business is getting tougher during this period of social distancing as implemented by the Australian government as a result of COVID-19.
 This means fewer people are able to go out and buy from brick and mortar shops.
 So, depending on your type of business, you’ll likely go down one of three paths: continue operating more or less as normal, change the products or the way you are selling, or close the storefront for the duration of the health restrictions.
 Regardless of which option you choose, one thing is for certain, burglary and thefts will not stop for this pandemic.
-So, to help build the best protection possible for your store, we have put together all the information you need to consider into the following four key areas.
+So, to help build the best protection possible for your store, we have put together key security tips that you should consider.

 1. Fortify access points.

 Most shop owners consider the main entrance as the only point of entry.
 This is certainly a good way to start but you must also consider other entries such as the back/emergency door, windows and ceiling cavities.

 Let’s begin with the security of your doors.
 Most commercial premises opt for mortice locks, as they can handle both frequent and heavy use.
 If you don’t have them on your door, now is a good time to make a change.
 Make sure all screws used on both the door and door frame are long, this will help improve the strength of your door against brute force.
 Next step is to place door locks at the bottom of the door so it connects to the floor.
 This will also add extra strength to the door against forced entry attempts.
 Finally, if you have double doors, consider adding further security measures to make it harder for thieves to get through.
 One option is to add a heavy-duty chain and padlock around the handles, bars or other door furniture.
 The more a thief has to breakthrough in order to get inside, the better chance you have of catching them in the act.